italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 +++++++++++++

 The RP gets the list of the OPs in JSON format by querying the :ref:`endpoint list<federation_endpoint>`, available by the :ref:`Trust Anchor<Esempio_EN3>`.
-For each subject contained in the :ref:`JSON response<Esempio_EN3.1>` and corresponding to an OP, the RP :ref:`requires<Esempio_EN2>` and obtains the self-signed Entity Configuration by the OP.
+For each subject contained in the :ref:`JSON response<Esempio_EN3.1>` and corresponding to an OP, the RP :ref:`requests<Esempio_EN2>` the self-signed Entity Configuration by the OP.

-For each EC of the OPs, the RP validates the signature by using the public key obtained by the Entity Statement released by the Trust Anchor.
+For each EC of the OPs, the RP validates the signature by using the public key obtained in the Entity Statement released by the Trust Anchor.
 After validating the Entity Configuration signature with the TA's public key, RP recognizes the trust towards the OP.

-Finally, the RP applies the policies published by the Trust Anchor on the OP's Metadata and saves the final Metadata by associating it to an expiry date (claim **exp**).
+Finally, the RP applies the policies published by the Trust Anchor on the OP's Metadata and saves the resulting Metadata by associating it to an expiry date (claim **exp**).
 The expiry date corresponds to the lowest value of **exp**, obtained from all the elements that compose the **Trust Chain**.
 Periodically, the RP updates the Metadata of all the OPs, renewing their related Trust Chain.

-After obtaining the final Metadata of all the OpenID Connect Providers, the RP generates the **SPID button** or **CIE button** and publishes it inside the users' authentication page.
+After obtaining the final Metadata of all the OpenID Connect Providers, the RP generates the **SPID button** or **CIE button** and publishes it inside its authentication page.

-The procedure of Federation Entity Discovery for the SPID RPs gets simplified because, inside the Federation, the existence of Intermediaries between the OPs and their Trust Anchor, is not allowed.
+The procedure of Federation Entity Discovery for the SPID RPs gets simplified because, inside the Federation, the existence of Intermediaries between the OPs and their Trust Anchor is not allowed.

 .. image:: ../../images/metadata_discovery.svg
     :width: 100%

 *The Federation Entity Discovery procedure from the Leaf, up to the Trust Anchor.
-Please note how the public key for validating the Entity Configuration of the  subordinate Entity, is obtained from the Entity Statement released by a superior*.
+The public key for validating the Entity Configuration of the  subordinate Entity is obtained from the Entity Statement released by a superior*.

 OpenID Provider
 +++++++++++++++

 When a Provider (OP) receives an authorization request from a non-previously-recognized RP, the **automatic client registration** procedure occurs.
-Following, the operations made by the OP to dynamically register an RP, are described.
+The operations made by the OP to dynamically register an RP are described below.

 .. image:: ../../images/automatic_client_registration.svg
     :width: 100%